cristian-ion/cristian-ion.github.io/README.md

 ## Professional Profile
 Hello, I'm Cristian.\
 I'm a software engineer with over 8 years of professional experience providing innovative engineering solutions to product development using solid technology skills.
 My expertise lies in developing scalable backend applications and designing dependable algorithms for production use.
 I am skilled in coding effective solutions within tight timelines.
-I am passionate about my work and always put in my best effort to complete tasks and learn.
+I am passionate about my work and always put in my best effort to complete tasks, learn, and help improve the products.

 ## Employment History
 I've been employed professionally since 2015, working full-time for Capgemini (2022-Present) and Bitdefender (2015-2022).